So you are interested in growing catnip an easy to grow hardy perennial herb?

 It is commonly known as the “Catnip plant” Nepeta cataria and it is one of the top mosquito repellant plants and member of the mint family.

 Cats find its scent addictive so if you grow catnip in your herb garden, expect many cats in your neighborhood to stay play around this plant.
 Its pungent fragrance highly excites and attracts cats.
 Another Nepata commonly known as catmint, Nepata mussinnii, does not generally appeal to cats.

 The catnip leaves that work as marijuana for cats appear coarse-toothed and elliptical to triangular in shape.
 Apart from attracting cats to your garden, anyone can use the leaves and other parts of the catnip for a variety of purposes.

 Naturalized in parts of North America, catnip grows to 3-4 feet with downy and light green foliage.
 It produces small lavender flowers on spikes up to 5” long.

 Tips For Growing Catnip – Caring For The Nepeta Plant

 With proper growing and catnip plant care, you will easily grow catnip and help it produce more flowers.

-While planting catnip, till the soil to a depth of 3 to 4 inches, and add 1 inch of compost.
+While planting catnip, till the soil to a depth of 3″ to 4″ inches, and add 1″ inch of compost.
 Work the compost into the top soil.
-Catnip does well in many soils but prefer a moderately rich loam and well-drained soil.
+Catnip does well in many soils but prefer a moderately rich loam and good drainage soil.